smiffy6969/razor-naff/README.md

 ```

-The difference with NAFF and native selection is that in the NAFF example, we search backwards out through the parents until we find the scope of the custom element, meaning our custom element logic will work on all instances of `<x-foo></x-foo>` independantly without issue.
+The difference with NAFF getScope and native selection is that in the NAFF example, we search backwards out through the parents until we find the scope of the custom element, meaning our custom element logic will work on all instances of `<x-foo></x-foo>` independently without issue.
 The native selector method will only work on the first x-foo element it finds.
-This is how we can map functions from templates in custom element children direct to the containing custom element scope.
-This is handy as it is the place where we store all logic associated with the custom element.
+This is how we can grab correct scope from within a web component should we loose it.

 The other benefit of using naff is that it allows us to abstract back the use of shadow dom should we wish to use it. quite simply, shadow dom allows us to encapsulate our custom elements html, style and logic to stop outside things affecting the web component as well as inside things leaching out.
 Whilst you can build your own components using shadow dom, all naff web components do not use shadow dom.